Enrique1987/Enrique1987/README.md

  - To know something about everything, and to know everything about something.
  - Talk is cheap, show me the code.
  - 80/20.
- - Think big, start small, move fast.
+ - Think big, start small.
+ - Automate the Boring Stuff(probably with Python)
  - stoicism.